Vichy France: Legitimacy

 Vichy's claim to be the legitimate French government was denied by Free France and by all subsequent French governments after the war.
 They maintain that Vichy was an illegal government run by traitors, having come to power through an unconstitutional coup d'état.
-Pétain was constitutionally appointed prime minister by President Lebrun on 16 June 1940 and he was legally within his rights to sign the armistice with Germany; however, his decision to ask the National Assembly to dissolve itself while granting him dictatorial powers has been more controversial.
+Pétain was constitutionally appointed prime minister by President Albert Lebrun on 16 June 1940 and he was legally within his powers to sign the armistice with Germany; however, his decision to ask the National Assembly (both chambers) to dissolve itself while granting him dictatorial powers has been more controversial.
 Historians have particularly debated the circumstances of the vote by the National Assembly of the Third Republic granting full powers to Pétain on 10 July 1940.
 The main arguments advanced against Vichy's right to incarnate the continuity of the French state were based on the pressure exerted by Pierre Laval, a former prime minister in the Third Republic, on the deputies in Vichy and on the absence of 27 deputies and senators who had fled on the ship Massilia and so could not take part in the vote.
 However, during the war, the Vichy government was internationally recognized, notably by the United States and several other major Allied powers.
 Diplomatic relations with the United Kingdom had been severed since 8 July 1940 after the attack on Mers-el-Kébir.

+The Vichy regime was initially dominated by the political figure of Laval, who from the beginning sought to increase the regime's collaboration with Nazi Germany, despite France's difficult political and financial situation.
+Although the war had not caused massive destruction, the armistice of 22 June had agreed that the French government would assume all the costs of maintaining the German occupation troops, which entailed a financial burden of several million French francs a month.
+In addition, the Third Reich held nearly 1,800,000 French soldiers (including recruits, technicians, and officers) as prisoners of war and refused to repatriate them even though this huge number included workers and peasants who were much needed as labor; the repatriation of these prisoners became necessary months later but was very slow, and by 1945 there were still almost half a million French prisoners living on German soil.